theRemix/Complex-To-Do/README.md

-# New Project
+# Complex To-Do

-> ✨ Bootstrapped with Create Snowpack App (CSA).

-## Available Scripts
+## Development

-### npm start
+### npm run dev

-Runs the app in the development mode.
+Runs `npm run dev:server` and `npm run dev:client` concurrently in development mode.
 Open http://localhost:8080 to view it in the browser.

 The page will reload if you make edits.
 You will also see any lint errors in the console.

+API is listening on localhost:3000

+API Port is configurable `env PORT=4000 npm run dev`

+## Deploy

 ### npm run build

 Builds a static copy of your site to the `build/` folder.
-Your app is ready to be deployed!

-**For the best production performance:** Add a build bundler plugin like [@snowpack/plugin-webpack](https://github.com/snowpackjs/snowpack/tree/main/plugins/plugin-webpack) or [snowpack-plugin-rollup-bundle](https://github.com/ParamagicDev/snowpack-plugin-rollup-bundle) to your `snowpack.config.json` config file.

-### Q: What about Eject?

-No eject needed!
-Snowpack guarantees zero lock-in, and CSA strives for the same.
+### npm start

+Runs the server and compiled static files in `build/`.

+Open http://localhost:3000 to view it in the browser.

+Port is configurable `env PORT=4000 npm start`